 The Greatest Mums Takeaways

-She lived more than 20 more years, cancer-free, and was a great influence on me.
+Mums lived more than 20 more years cancer-free and was a great influence on me.
 The brave decisions she made taught me this:

-- That food is powerful medicine.
+- Food is powerful medicine.

 Mums To The Rescue